cbeck88/conf-rs/README.md

 Hopefully it's easy to remember what it means, just by looking at the type of the data, and thinking about what would have to happen for it to succeed.
 If we can't see any of the (prefixed) substructure's fields appearing, then we return `None`.
 If we see some of them appearing, it indicates that we're supposed to be producing a `Some`.
 Once we decide that we're supposed to produce `Some`, it's an error if we can't do so in the normal (non-optional) manner for `flatten`'ed structures.

+Also, this design makes it easy to use one struct as both the Conf struct and as a `serde` schema.

 #### one_of_fields

 `conf` provides a simple way to specify that some fields in a struct are mutually exclusive.